Blog

 By Patrick Gossage November 5, 2024

 Inexplicable times for sad Liberals.
-An almost universally disliked Prime Minister who is convinced he alone can save Canada from the dangerous Pierre Pollievre and nobody is going to convince him otherwise.
+An almost universally disliked Prime Minister who is convinced he alone can save Canada from the dangerous Pierre Poilievre and nobody is going to convince him otherwise.
 Not the pathetic group of 24 anonymous MP’s who penned a letter urging him to resign, not His former campaign director Jeremy Broadhurst or a few cabinet friends who suggested to him it was time.
 Not anyone in his loyal Cabinet.
 The Polls show a vast majority of Canadians want him to resign, yet he is still PM.

 By Patrick Gossage October 7, 2024